MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/caac-known-issues.md

 ## Limitations for sessions that the reverse proxy serves

-This section lists limitations that apply only on sessions that the reverse proxy serves.
+The following limitations apply only on sessions that the reverse proxy serves.
 Users of Microsoft Edge can benefit from in-browser protection instead of using the reverse proxy, so these limitations don't affect them.

 ### Built-in app and browser plug-in limitations